leandroreiz/javascript/README.md

 var Y = outer(); // outer() invoked the second time
 ```

-1. Variable `b` is created anew and is set to `10`
+1.Variable `b` is created anew and is set to `10`
-2. Variable `c` is created anew.
+2.Variable `c` is created anew.

 Note that even though `outer()` was executed once before variables `b` and `c` ceased to exist, once the function completed execution they are created as brand new variables.

 Let us call these `b(second_time)` and `c(second_time)` for our own reference.

-3. The inner function is returned and assigned to `Y`
+3.The inner function is returned and assigned to `Y`

 At this point the variable b is enclosed within the inner function scope chain as a closure with `b(second_time)=10`, since inner uses the variable `b`.
 The outer function completes execution, and all its variables cease to exist.